GunioRobot/athenry/about/index.markdown

 system to easily build chroots and stage tarballs using their package manager of choice also increases.
 Athenry has been written with the idea of staying package manager agnostic in mind.
 Currently, there is support for emerge and paludis out of the box.
-None of Athenry's devs uses [pkgcore](http://www.pkgcore.org/trac/pkgcore), or support for pkgcore would be included as well.
+None of Athenry's devs use [pkgcore](http://www.pkgcore.org/trac/pkgcore), or support for pkgcore would be included as well.
 Adding pkgcore support should be a trivial task if someone was interested enough to do the testing.